xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 This routine gets called by the createProxy() operation which is generated for all NonRootModelElements.
 The RSL for this is found in MC-Java/java.arc::createProxy (around line 743 you can find the call to resolveRelativePath()).
-This code will be debug and the problem found and fixed.
+This code will be debugged and the problem found and fixed.

 7. Design Comments